-(A) Respondents may be self represented or may be represented by an attorney, or attorneys, admitted to the practice of law in Ohio.
+(A) Respondents may be self represented or may be represented by an attorney, or attorneys, admitted to the practice of law in Ohio, and holding a current, active license to practice in Ohio.

 (B) When respondent is represented by an attorney or attorneys, the attorney or attorneys each shall file a written notice of appearance with the board.
 The attorney or attorneys who have filed a notice of appearance with the board shall be considered by the board as the representative of record unless and until a written notice of withdrawal is filed with the board or until written notice of termination of representation is filed by respondent.